wazuh/wazuh-documentation/source/cloud-service/getting-started/sign-up.rst

 4. Your environment should be listed in the *Environments* section soon.

-Once the environment is ready, next steps will be accessing the Wazuh WUI and registering the first agents.
+Once the environment is ready, the next steps will be accessing the Wazuh WUI and registering the first agents.